Kolkata Police: Criticism and Controversies

-The Kolkata Police has a history of failure of laws and rules, as well as engaging in religious appeasement as per opinion of the opponent parties in West Bengal.
+The Kolkata Police has a history of failure to maintain law and order, as well as engaging in religious appeasement as per opinion of the opponent parties in West Bengal.
 The department has been severely criticized for being politically involved, along with targeting political critics and content creators.

 The Kolkata Police was criticized in the investigation of suicide of Rizwanur Rahman in September 2007, who was involved in an interfaith marriage with the daughter of businessman Ashok Todi.
 Several officers, including then commissioner Prasun Mukherjee, were involved in torturing Rahman after being in cahoots with Todi.
 The case was subsequently transferred to the CBI after a State Government order.

+Kolkata Police was also criticized for inaction in the Ekbalpur triple murder case.

 Politically Motivated Actions

-During the 2024 elections, the cyber division of Kolkata Police issued warnings to 2 X users to disclose their identity or face charges under Section 149 of CrPC, after posting a meme video of Trinamool Congress leader Mamata Banerjee dancing.
+During the 2024 elections, the cyber division of Kolkata Police issued warnings to 2 X users to disclose their identity or face charges under Section 149 of CrPC, after posting a meme video of Trinamool Congress leader and CM Mamata Banerjee dancing.
 However, the warning was rescinded and the tweet by the department was deleted, after BJP leader Narendra Modi retweeted the similar meme created by the users and found it entertaining.

 On 30 May 2025, following the Pahalgam Terror attack and the retaliatory strikes, the Kolkata Police arrested law student and influencer Sharmistha Panoli in Gurugram, after she posted a viral video which criticized Pakistan for its support towards Islamic terrorism and allegedly used disrespectful language towards the Islamic prophet Muhammad, prompting a backlash from the Islamic community across Muslim nations; Panoli claimed that some also issued death and rape threats to her.
 The department faced backlash across various social media platforms, such as Twitter, for targeting her after an arrest warrant was issued against her for hurting religious sentiments, but not taking action against those who issued death and rape threats.
 Subsequently, Panoli was granted bail, while her complainant, Wajahat Khan, who had a history of hurting religious sentiments of Hindus and hate speech, was arrested after absconding for days.

 On 16 August 2025, during the trailer launch of The Bengal Files at a Kolkata hotel, which was initially planned at a movie theatre, the screening was abruptly halted by Kolkata Police.
 In response, director Vivek Agnihotri launched a scathing criticism against the West Bengal Government for stopping the screening for political reasons and labelled the action as dictatorship, despite being approved by the CBFC.
 Subsequently, senior officers of the department stated that Agnihotri did not have the permission for the screening.